PARENT HANDBOOK

 Representative Sport is available throughout the year for sports such as Baseball, Basketball, Cricket, Netball, Rugby League, Rugby Union, Soccer, Softball, Touch Football, and Volleyball.
 There are always tryouts before the team is chosen, students are asked to make sure they listen for the announcements.

-St Andrews College holds three Sporting Carnivals.
-They are: Swimming Carnival; Athletics Carnival and Cross Country Carnival.
+St Andrews College holds two Sporting Carnivals.
+They are the College Swimming Carnival and Athletics Carnival.

 Carnival dates vary from year to year, however mostly are held in Term 1 and early Term 2.
 Sports Carnivals are an excellent opportunity for students to get involved and to try for their Personal Best.
 It is also a great time for House rivalry.